ethancyyiu/Factor-Model-Engine/README.md

 - A **backtesting layer** (cumulative returns, Sharpe, comparisons)
 - A **regression layer** (alpha, beta, t‑stats, R²)

-Everything is coded by me — a first‑year student — but structured like a real quant research workflow.
+Everything is coded by me, a first‑year student, but structured like a real quant research workflow.

 ---